lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 caching of responses.
 Goal was to create a simple developer experience for fetching data from kbase services within components and hooks.
-Challenges included caching, integrating caching with the redux store, and dealing with the particular request format of jsonrpc (v1.1).
+Challenges included caching, integrating caching with the redux store, and dealing with the particular request format of jsonrpc (v1.1). **JSONrpc 2.0 is not currently supported, but it will be trivial to implement when needed.**

 ## Authors <!-- GitHub Username(s) -->